Prof’s Notes on the Source

 Be careful though.
 Aristophanes is no feminist or advocate of equal rights.
-(That just isn't a thing in the ancient world.)
-Instead, he's parodying stereotypes about women and men.
-There might be a critique of assumptions about each gender here, but it's the playwright is more likely using those stereotypes to mount a critique of the Peloponnesian War.
-The basic message seems to be, "Well, the men have made a mess of this war.
-What if the women got involved?"
-His answer is ambiguous - it's not entirely clear how absurd he's being or how serious he’s trying to be.
+(That just isn’t a thing in the ancient world.)
+Instead, he’s parodying stereotypes about women and men.
+There might be a critique of assumptions about each gender here, but the more likely explanation is that Aristophanes is using those stereotypes to mount a critique of the Peloponnesian War.
+The basic message seems to be, “Well, the men have made a mess of this war.
+What if the women got involved?”
+His answer is ambiguous and it isn’t entirely clear how absurd or how serious he’s trying to be.

 - This text looks long, but it’s a quick read.
 Promise.